ion2088/firedust/README.md

 # chat in a group
 response = assistant.chat.message(
-    message="Troy: @Sam, who is sharing the new product roadmap?", user="product_team", # group name
+    message="@Sam, who is sharing the new product roadmap?", chat_group="product_team",
+    username="Troy",
 )
-assert "John" in response.message
+assert "John" in response.content
 ```

 ### Manage memories